smohan67/instagram-ultimate-bot/README.md

 Download the exe file
 create a folder
-put the exe file in that folder in that folder, create a nother folder called s
+put the exe file in that folder in that folder, create another folder called s